 Appropriate grades must be assigned in other circumstances.
 A failing grade and last date of attendance should be recorded for students who cease attending class without authorization.
 Students who are unable to complete a course and who do not meet these circumstances should consider dropping the course.

 The following provisions for incomplete grades apply:

-- The instructor submits the final grade using the Change of Grade Process through PioneerWeb.
+- Instructors are to record the incomplete initially in MyDU under the Grade Entry page.
+When the student's work has been completed, the instructor then submits the final grade using the Change of Grade Process through MyDU.
 Steps for this process can be found at http://www.du.edu/registrar/records/changinggrades.html.